Bill Robinson: Vaudeville

-Tap Dance Style
+Tap dance style

 As mentioned, the chapter of Stearns' Bill Robinson: Up on the Toes titled Jazz Dance (1966) describes how Robinson introduced dancing "up on the toes" to tap dance.
 This was a new addition to King Rastus Brown's popular "flat-footed wizardry."
 Moving primarily from the waist down, Robinson maintained impressive control of his body.
 Pete Nugent is said to have remarked "Robinson was the absolute tops in control."
 That Robinson infrequently dropped his heels marked a significant change in popular tap technique.
 Due to his adroit ability to be both light on his feet and distinct in his percussive taps, Robinson was called the "Father of Tapology."

-In 1918 at the Palace Theatre in New York, Robinson performed the stair dance.
+Robinson performed the stair dance in 1918 at the Palace Theatre in New York.
 Claims regarding the origin of the stair dance were highly disputed; however, Robinson was widely credited with the dance because he made it popular.
 The dance involved "a different rhythm for each step – each one reverberating with a different pitch – and the fact that he had a special set of portable steps enhanced his claim to originating the dance."
 The popularity of the stair dance led Robinson to file for a patent through the U.S. Patent Office in Washington D.C., ultimately to no avail; however the lack of a patent did not diminish Robinson's professional command of the stair dance.
 The entertainment community began to associate the stair dance exclusively with Robinson as the routine became a standard part of his performances in 1921.
 Haskins reports that dancer Fred Stone sent Robinson a check for having performed the routine.

 Robinson's talents transcended his famous stair dance.
 The steps were not essential to Robinson's performances; rather, Robinson would naturally shift into "a little skating step to stop-time; or a scoot step, a cross-over tap" or many other tap steps involved in his particular movement.
 Robinson changed rhythmic meter and tap steps and syncopated breaks seamlessly.
 Often Robinson would talk to his audience, share anecdotes, and act as if he were surprised by the action of his feet.
 His amusing personality was essential to his performances and popularity.
 Robinson is said to have consistently performed in split-soled wooden shoes, handcrafted by a Chicago craftsman.